 There’s also a danger of skin cancer and sunburning from CFLs.
 When the gas inside is excited and emits ultraviolet radiation, the radiation is supposed to hit a phosphor coating on the inside of the CFL, causing it to give off visible light.
 However, according to the results of one study, many CFLs leak some of the ultraviolet radiation, probably through small cracks in the coating.
 When I tested this by holding an ultraviolet-sensitive lens close to a glowing CFL bulb, the lens darkened, showing that the bulb was emitting the radiation.
 According to the study results, radiation is strong enough to sunburn sensitive skin (Nicole).
 Incandescent bulbs emit very little ultraviolet radiation, if any.

-Then there’s the problem of manufacturing.
-Since most CFLs today use special electronics that convert the incoming electricity to a new form of power, they take more energy to produce than incandescent light bulbs.
+they take more energy to produce than incandescent light bulbs.
 The image to the right, taken from theWatt.com, shows how the energy required to produce a CFL bulb compares with the energy required to produce an incandescent bulb.
 It also shows the production energy of 8 incandescent bulbs, which is what a CFL is supposed to last as long as, but often doesn’t.
 This slightly reduces the amount of energy saved by using CFLs.

 The other green alternative I mentioned is solar panels.
 Solar panels can certainly save money, and they definitely produce a lot of electricity, but there are still problems with them.
 One problem is that the power output is unreliable.
 Solar panels only produce electricity when the sun is out, so at night and when it’s cloudy they do not produce electricity.
 This can be solved with a battery, but a battery system large enough to store energy for a period without sunlight can be very expensive, costing a few thousand dollars.
 For a residence with about 5 hours of sunlight per day that uses about 600kWh of electricity per month, a completely independent solar panel system from Wholesale Solar would cost $13,338 dollars, and a 48V 800Ah battery bank would cost $5,923, for a total of $19,261.
 If electricity costs 13 cents per kWh, the same residence would pay $18,720 for electricity in 20 years, which means that a solar panel system for such a house would have to run for more than 20 years before it pays for itself.
 This would be assuming that the solar panels do not require maintenance, that the solar panels last 20 years, that the battery does not fail, and that the owner continues to use the system during that time.